nicholasjackson/demo-consul-service-mesh/README.md

 Various demos for Consul service mesh

 ## Gateways
-This demo highlights Consul Service Mesh gateways which allow cross cluster communication between services.
+This demo highlights Consul Service Mesh gateways which allow cross cluster communication between services, for simplicity the demo connects applications direct to the Consul Server.
+The recommended architecture is to use a local Consul Client on each node.

 It consists of the following features:
 * Private Network DC1
 * Private Network DC2
 * WAN Network (Consul Server, Consul Gateway)